LPology/Simple-Ajax-Uploader/README.md

       <td>Provide a custom error message for display when a user selects the wrong file.
 Default:<br>
       <code>
         messages: {
           extError: 'Invalid file type.
-Only {ext} files are permitted.',
+Only {ext} files are permitted.',<br />
           sizeError: 'This file is larger than the {size} size limit.'
         }
       </code>